PritamAmre01/millifytolongify/README.md

 import { millifytolongify } from 'millifytolongify'

 #### To conver numbers with short form to comma separated value in long form

-millifytolongify.convertToLongForm('2k');
+//By default converted value is in decimal format. millifytolongify.convertToLongForm('2k');
 //'2,000.00'

+// If we dont want value in decimal format,then pass flag as false in convertToLongForm method millifytolongify.convertToLongForm('2k',false);
+//'2,000'

 ####  To millify numbers
 millifytolongify.convertToMillify(2000.00);